My Practice Approach

 If you get the chance to take an Alaskan cruise, go for it.
 The weather can be unpredictable, but getting out of the heat is always good.

-Today, I limit my practice to local small businesses and the folks who own them.
+Today, I limit my practice to Arizona based small businesses and the folks who own them.
 I prepare individual and business income tax returns and can represent you before the IRS if needed.

 My values